pewa2303/Test/Test.md

 # Conclusion

 Whether monitoring the network, troubleshooting, obtaining IP settings, the possibilities seem to be endless.
-For all those who have never worked with the network Cmdlets before, I hope to have prepared a good introduction to the topic.
+For all those who have never worked with the network Cmdlets before and not have created some scripts out of them I hope to have prepared a good introduction to the topic.
 I also hope that for those who are not new to the subject, I have brought something new and sparked some ideas how to get more out of PowerShell and Networking.
+My main concern was to give food for thought.
+But also some ready-made scripts were included.
 In that sense, I hope you enjoyed it and have fun with the next chapter!